-Our profitability could be affected by rules and regulations that impact the business and financial communities generally and, in particular, our advisors' and their clients, including changes to the interpretation or enforcement of laws governing taxation (including the classification of independent contractor status of our advisors), trading, electronic commerce, privacy, data protection, and anti-money laundering.
+Our profitability could be affected by rules and regulations that impact the business and financial communities generally and, in particular, our advisors and their clients, including changes to the interpretation or enforcement of laws governing standards of care applicable to investment advice and recommendations, taxation, the classification of our independent advisors as independent contractors rather than our employees, trading, electronic commerce, privacy, data protection, and anti-money laundering.
 Failure to comply with these rules and regulations could subject us to regulatory actions or litigation and it could have a material adverse effect on our business, results of operations, cash flows, or financial condition.

-New rules and regulations could also result in limitations on the lines of business we conduct, modifications to our business practices, increased capital requirements, and additional costs.
-For example, the DOL Rule and related exemptions, which became applicable on June 9, 2017 impose new requirements on our various business lines.
-The DOL also finalized certain prohibited transactions for broker-dealers regarding receipt of compensation for providing investment advice under arrangements that would constitute conflicts of interest.
-The DOL has delayed the applicability of certain conditions of these exemptions to July 1, 2019, and is currently studying the rule's impacts and considering whether any changes are needed.
-However, because qualified retirement accounts and IRAs make up a significant portion of our business, we expect that implementation of the DOL Rule and related exemptions will negatively impact our results, including the impact of increased expenditures related to legal, compliance, information technology and other costs.
-These changes have also affected (and will likely continue to affect) the products and services we provide to accounts and the compensation that we and our advisors receive in connection with such products and services.
-It is also unclear how and whether other regulators, including the SEC, FINRA, banking regulators, and the state securities and insurance regulators may respond to, or enforce elements of, the DOL Rule or develop their own similar laws and regulations.
-Moreover, the DOL's ongoing study and reconsideration of the DOL Rule, and potential changes thereto, impacts the degree and timing of the effect of the DOL Rule on our business in ways which cannot now be anticipated or planned for, which may have further impacts on our products and services, and results of operations.
+New laws, rules and regulations, or changes to the interpretation or enforcement of existing laws, rules or regulations, could also result in limitations on the lines of business we conduct or plan to conduct, modifications to our current or future business practices, compressed margins, increased capital requirements, and additional costs.
+For example, Nevada has enacted, and other state legislatures (including New Jersey and Maryland) are considering, statutes that impose fiduciary standards and other obligations on broker-dealers and investment advisers operating in their states.
+Additionally, the SEC and Nevada have proposed regulations that would impose enhanced or additional standards of care and other obligations on broker-dealers and investment advisers, and New York recently adopted a best interest standard that will become applicable to the sale of certain annuity and insurance products beginning August 1, 2019.
+We expect that these laws and proposals, once finalized, could negatively impact our results, including by increasing our expenditures related to legal, compliance, information technology, and could result in other costs, including greater risks of client lawsuits and enforcement activity by regulators.
+These changes may also affect the array of products and services we offer to clients and the compensation that we and our advisors receive in connection with such products and services.

+It is also unclear how and whether other regulators, including FINRA, the DOL, banking regulators, and other state securities and insurance regulators may respond to, or enforce elements of, these new regulations, or develop their own similar laws and regulations.
+The impacts, degree and timing of the effect of these laws and future regulations on our business cannot now be anticipated or planned for, and may have further impacts on our products and services, and the results of operations.
 Please consult the Retirement Plan Services Regulation section within Part I, "Item 1.
-Business" for more information about the risks associated with the DOL Rule and related exemptions and their potential impact on our operations.
+Business" for specific information about risks associated with DOL regulations and related exemptions and their potential impact on our operations.